Unboxed-Software/solana-course/content/intro-to-anchor.md

 You are now ready to build your own Solana program using the Anchor framework!

-# Demo
+# Lab

 Before we begin, install Anchor by [following the steps from the Anchor docs](https://www.anchor-lang.com/docs/installation).

-For this demo we'll create a simple counter program with two instructions:
+For this lab we'll create a simple counter program with two instructions:

 - The first instruction will initialize a counter account
 - The second instruction will increment the count stored on a counter account